 Recovery is Always Possible

 What is a dry drunk if not a person who caught some tough breaks in their life?
 This can happen to anyone.
-DDS can escalate into serious side effects if left untreated.
+DDS can escalate into serious alcohol side effects if left untreated.
 As such, it is essential that anyone recognizing these symptoms in themselves or a loved one act immediately to find treatment.
 The critical thing to remember is that there is life after alcoholism and DDS.
 Nevertheless, DDS does represent one of the many dangers of flirting with alcohol and should, therefore, serve as a cautionary tale for those not yet affected.
+Treatment options for alcohol abusers are available throughout the US and include group and private counseling, inpatient and outpatient treatment for alcoholism, sober living houses and AA meetings.